-You can choose between two apps, Motus Throw and Motus Batting.
+There are two apps to choose between, Motus Throw and Motus Batting.
 For throwing, Motus attaches to the specially built lightweight compression sleeve.
 If you want to track your batting skills, the motus Clip Accesory allows you to affix your motus Sensor to just about any batting glove, quickly and securely.

-SwingTracker attaches to pretty much any bat, captures nearly 10,000 data points per second about the swing and sends that data instantly to the accompanying SwingTracker mobile app.
+This gizmo attaches to the butt of pretty much any bat.
+From there, it captures some 10,000 data points per second about the swing and sends that data instantly to the accompanying SwingTracker mobile app.

-The wealth of statistics dished out by the device includes: SPEED (Max Hand Speed, Max Barrel Speed, Speed Efficiency, Forward Barrel Speed); CONTROL (Distance in the Zone, Hand Cast Distance, Approach Angle); QUICKNESS (Trigger to Impact Time), POWER (Applied Power, Max Acceleration, Impact Momentum).
-You can compare your swings to other players from Youth all the way through to Professional on all these metrics.
+The wealth of statistics is impressive.
+It includes : Speed (Max Hand Speed, Max Barrel Speed, Speed Efficiency, Forward Barrel Speed); Control (Distance in the Zone, Hand Cast Distance, Approach Angle); Quickness (Trigger to Impact Time), Power (Applied Power, Max Acceleration, Impact Momentum).
+You can compare your performance to other players from Youth all the way through to Professional leagues, too.

-The Blast baseball sensor is a motion capture device that tracks your swings in real time.
-Simply attach the device to the bottom of any bat and start swinging.
+The Blast baseball sensor is a highly rated and very popular motion capture device.
+Simply attach it to your bat and start swinging.
 The sensor and accompanying app capture video highlights, help you analyze your mechanics, and provide drills for improvement.

 Blast Baseball uses a combination of accelerometers, gyroscopes, and magnetometers to dish out insightful metrics.
 This includes swing speed, time to contact, swing direction and power.
 There is also something called the “Blast Factor”, derived by combining swing efficiency and power made up of timing, rotation, and velocity metrics.